The Gorenstein defect category: Introduction

 of $A$, where $\K^{\rm b}(\proj A)$ is the homotopy category of bounded complexes.
 Brutal truncation now induces a triangle functor

 and we show that this functor is always full and faithful.
-The main result, Theorem \ref{Gorenstein}, shows that the properties of this functor actually characterize Gorenstein rings.
+The main result of section \ref{functor}, Theorem \ref{Gorenstein}, shows that the properties of this functor actually characterize Gorenstein rings.
 Namely, if $A$ is either an Artin ring or a commutative Noetherian local ring, then the functor $\beta_{\proj A}$ is dense if and only if $A$ is Gorenstein.
 The ``if" part here is classical: it is part of \cite[Theorem 4.4.1]{Buchweitz}.
+What is new is the ``only if" part, which may be considered as a triangulated category reformulation of Auslander and Bridger \cite[Theorem (4.20)]{AuslanderBridger}, stating that rings over which every finitely generated module has finite Gorenstein dimension are precisely the Gorenstein rings.